zoom/videosdk-auth-endpoint-sample/README.md

-# Zoom Video SDK Sample Signature Node.js
+# Zoom Video SDK Auth Endpoint Sample Node.js

 Use of this sample app is subject to our [Terms of Use](https://explore.zoom.us/en/video-sdk-terms).

-This is a Node.js / Express server that generates a [Video SDK signature](https://marketplace.zoom.us/docs/sdk/video/web/build/signature) via an http request from your frontend for use in the [Zoom Video SDK](https://marketplace.zoom.us/docs/sdk/video/web).
+This is a Node.js / Express server that generates a [Video SDK JWT](https://marketplace.zoom.us/docs/sdk/video/auth/) via an http request for authorized use of the [Zoom Video SDK](https://marketplace.zoom.us/docs/sdk/video/introduction/).

 If you would like to skip these steps and just deploy the finished code to Heroku, click the Deploy to Heroku button.
 (You will still need to configure a few simple things, so skip to [Deployment](#deployment).)